What is Depreciation Rate?

 Limitations

-- It is usually considered to be constant for the particular class of asset and hence reflects the estimated value of depreciation every year.
-The useful life of an asset and hence depreciation depends on many other factors like the way an asset is handled, the number of hours it is operated for, the quality of parts of assets, etc. which are not reflected in depreciation rate usually.
+- It is usually considered constant for the particular class of asset and hence reflects the estimated depreciation value every year.
+The useful life of an asset and hence depreciation depends on many other factors like how an asset is handled, the number of hours it is operated for, the quality of parts of assets, etc., which are not reflected in the depreciation rate usually.

 - For assets like IT assets, which are upgraded from time to time, it is difficult to ascertain the actual depreciation rate since the value of assets varies in the middle of the useful life of assets, subsequently changing the useful life of an asset.
 This further complicates the calculation.